AxonIQ/reference-guide/axon-framework/events/event-processors/README.md

 Although this behavior is sufficient on many occasions, sometimes it is beneficial if we can unblock event handling by parking the problematic event.
 To that end, you can configure a dead-letter queue for a [processing group](#event-processors).

-An essential concept of Axon Frameworks event processors is the maintenance of event ordering, also when you configure [parallel processing](streaming.md#parallel-processing).
+An essential concept of Axon Frameworks event processors is the maintenance of event ordering, even when you configure [parallel processing](streaming.md#parallel-processing).
 A perfect example when this is a requirement is the need to handle aggregate events in publishing order.
 Simply dead lettering one failed event would cause subsequent events in the sequence to react to stale state.